DIY Upcycled Tote Bag with Vintage Transfer

 YouTube video

-Here is a video for you that includes other thrift store upcycled projects!
+Here is a video for you that includes this and other thrift store upcycled projects!

 youtube graphic for upcycled tote bag project